zeruniverse/Password-Manager/README.md

 You can easily add E-mail verification, Google authentication... in your version of password manager.
 Put your implementation inside `check.php`, which is used for login authentication.

 ##Copyright
-Jeffery Zhao
+Jeffery Zhao (Full list in LICENSE file)
 License: MIT
-The copyright for Crypto-JS and Bootstrap are reserved by their authors.
+The copyrights for libraries (such as Crypto-JS and Bootstrap) are reserved by their authors.
+Cooperators with significant contributions will become co-owner of this copyright and noted in LICENSE.
+All contributors to this project must agree their work to be published under MIT license ONLY (see LICENSE file) before submitting a pull request.